Tommy Page (album): Track listing

+All songs are written by Tommy Page and L. Russell Brown, except where noted; tracks produced by Mark Kamins, except where noted.

 Singles

 Three singles and one promo single (four singles overall) were released from the album.
 The second single, "A Shoulder to Cry On", became Page's first hit, peaking at #29 on the US music chart.
 Another hit from the album, "A Zillion Kisses", reached #45 on the Billboard Dance Club Songs.